Order types of reflection orders on affine Weyl groups: Introduction

 \section{Introduction}

-Reflection orders, introduced by Dyer in \cite{dyerhecke}, are specific total ordering defined on the set of positive roots (or equivalently, the set of reflections) of a Coxeter group.
-Since its introduction, reflection orders have found interesting connections and applications in Bruhat orders, Iwahori-Hecke algebra, Kazhdan-Lusztig polynomials and R-polynomials.
-For example, one can use reflection orders to derive (nonrecursive) combinatorial formulae for Kazhdan-Lusztig polynomials and R-polynomails.
-Despite their wide applications, reflection orders are not well understood and many questions concerning their structure remain unanswered.
-For example there are two long standing conjectures of Dyer concerning reflection orders.
-The first conjecture asserts that a maximal chain of biclosed sets in the set of positive roots consists precisely the initial intervals of a reflection order.
-The second conjecture asserts that the initial intervals of all reflection orders on a Coxeter group when ordered under inclusion is a lattice.
+Reflection orders, introduced by Dyer \cite{dyerhecke}, are specific total orderings defined on the set of positive roots (or equivalently, the set of reflections) of a Coxeter group.
+Since then, reflection orders have found interesting applications in Bruhat orders, Iwahori-Hecke algebra, Kazhdan-Lusztig polynomials and R-polynomials.
+For example, one can employ reflection orders to derive (nonrecursive) combinatorial formulae for Kazhdan-Lusztig polynomials and R-polynomials.
+Despite these wide applications, reflection orders are not well understood and many questions concerning their structure remain unanswered.
+For example, there are two long standing conjectures of Dyer concerning reflection orders.
+The first conjecture asserts that a maximal chain of biclosed sets in the set of positive roots consists precisely of the initial intervals of a reflection order.
+The second conjecture asserts that the initial intervals of all reflection orders on a Coxeter group when ordered under inclusion form a lattice.

-A fundamental combinatorial question for studying a total order is the determination of its order type.
-In this paper we investigate the possible order types of reflection orders on infinite Coxeter groups.
-In particular we give explicit description of the order types of affine Weyl groups.
-In \cite{cellini} Cellini and Papi proved that any reflection order on affine Weyl groups is a shuffle of a finite sum of totally ordered sets of type $\omega$ and a finite sum of totally ordered sets of type $\omega^*$.
-We give a finer description and the main result of the paper is that for affine Weyl groups the possible order types can be parameterized by ``deformed" Dyck words.
+A fundamental combinatorial question in the study of a total order is the determination of its order type.
+In this study, we initiate an investigation of the possible order types of reflection orders on infinite Coxeter groups.
+In particular we present explicit description of the order types of irreducible affine Weyl groups.
+Cellini and Papi \cite{cellini} proved that any reflection order on affine Weyl groups can be expressed as a shuffle of a finite sum of totally ordered sets of type $\omega$ and a finite sum of totally ordered sets of type $\omega^*$.
+We present a finer description and the primary result of the study is that, for affine Weyl groups, the order types of reflection orders can be parameterized by ``deformed" Dyck words.

-Here an \emph{extended Dyck word} is of length $2n$ is defined to be a string of $n$ letters $0$ and $n$ letters $1$ with the property that in any of its initial substring of length $<2n$, the number of the letter $0$ is strictly greater than that of the letter $1$.
-Define a $2n$-\emph{trimmed Dyck word} to be the string obtained by substituting some substrings of a length-$2n$ extended Dyck word of the form $\epsilon\epsilon\cdots\epsilon$ ($\epsilon\in \{0,1\}$) with $\epsilon$.
-Given a $2n-$trimmed Dyck word $\epsilon_1\epsilon_2\cdots\epsilon_k,$ one can define an associated order type: